danielvicentini/socialdistance/README.md

 It is necessary to define at least one room and maximum quantity of people in that room.
 This information will be needed for the reporting functions of the Project and also to generate alerts to admins and users.
 Use the "*config rooms*" command with the Social Bot.

-It is necessary to activate at least one camera for Facial Mask Detection to start analyzing it and recording.
+Activate at least one camera for Facial Mask Detection to start analyzing it and recording.
 Use the "*start camera*" for that.

 It is necessary enough data for a proper report quality.
 We suggest at least one week of data.